saikrishnaKrish/ReactWithJavascript/series-02/README.md

 3. Filter bill (Search)
 4. Product List
 5. The title bar of the product list (part of component 4)
-6. ingle bill row of product list (part of component 4)
+6. Single bill row of product list (part of component 4)
 7. Total Bill Amount

 Step 2